hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

 /// #Params
 /// command_handle: command handle to map callback to context
 /// resp_json: response for Indy request with fees
-///   Note: this param will be used to determine payment_method
 ///
 /// #Returns
 /// receipts_json - parsed (payment method and node version agnostic) receipts info as json: